 - Asking employees to work overtime during busy periods

 - Reducing the number of hours worked by employees

 How to budget payroll costs

 The best way to budget for payroll costs is to track your expenses over time.
+(See Payroll Prices for more information.)
 This will help you to see where your money is going, and identify any areas where you could make savings.
 You can do this by setting up a simple spreadsheet, or by using specialised software such as Xero or QuickBooks.

 This will depend on the size of your business and the number of employees you have.
 Generally, you can expect to pay between £100 and £300 per month for outsourced payroll services.